cloudposse/docs/content/faq/disallow-prod-staging-communication.md

 ---
 title: "Should prod ↔ staging communication be disallowed?"
-description: "Without knowing your product, we would generally (100%) advocate disallowing all forms of connectivity between staging and production environments."
+description: "Yes, we generally advocate disallowing all forms of connectivity between staging and production environments."
 tags:
 - production
 - staging